eregenyi/spectral_graph_theory/README.md

-Spectral Clustering: A Gentle Introduction and Genomics Application
+Spectral Clustering for Interdisciplinary Research
 ===================================================================

 This repository contains the code and the data to reproduce all figures and analyses presented in **"Spectral Clustering for Interdisciplinary Research: From Graph Theory to RNA-seq Data Analysis"** by Benjamin Couéraud and Enikő Regényi (2025).